Supporting LGBTQ+ young people: Charlie’s story

 What I said to my mum and dad was, would you rather have a dead son or a happy daughter?
 This made them realise that this wasn’t a choice.
 And that I am Charlie.

 After leaving home at 16, Charlie is now 17 and living in Edinburgh where she started getting support from Action for Children on finding a job.

-Charlie had a difficult childhood, so Action for Children is there to give her the best start to adulthood.
+Charlie had a difficult childhood, but with Action for Children by her side we want to give her the best start to adulthood.